Refermionized theory of the edge modes of a fractional quantum Hall cloud: Full 2D simulations: the numerical method

 Since the kinetic energy is constant within the lowest Landau level and the two-body interaction energy is assumed to be negligible within the subspace of Laughlin-like states (it is exactly zero for the case of contact-interacting bosons at $\nu=1/2$, or for specific short-ranged interactions at more general $\nu$), the effective Hamiltonian $\mathds{H}$ only includes the confinement potential $V_{\rm conf}(r)$, while the non-orthonormality of the basis wavefunctions is accounted for by the ``metric'' $\mathds{M}$.

 The high-dimensional integrals in Eq.~\eqref{eq:app_matrixElements} are computed by means of a standard Metropolis-Monte Carlo sampling ~\cite{MetropolisUlam_JStat_1949,MetropolisTeller_JChemPhys_1953,Hastings_Biometrika_1970}.
-Since the states $\ket{\alpha_l,l}$ and $\ket{\beta_l,l}$ are polynomials of not-too-large degree with a Laughlin wavefunction Eq.~\eqref{eq_Laughlin} as common factor, they share most of their zeros, so the sampling procedure is highly efficient.
+Since the states $\ket{\kappa_l,l}$ and $\ket{\kappa'_l,l}$ are polynomials of not-too-large degree with a Laughlin wavefunction Eq.~\eqref{eq_Laughlin} as common factor, they share most of their zeros, so the sampling procedure is highly efficient.

 All other matrix elements, e.g. those appearing in the DSF and in the SF are computed in an analogous way.
-This calculation is performed by first using the basis $\ket{\alpha_l,l}$ of power-sum polynomials, and then rotating the results onto the basis of system eigenstates via the eigenvector matrix Eq.~\eqref{eq:app_eigenstate_expansion}.
+This calculation is performed by first calculating the relevant matrix elements in the basis $\ket{\kappa_l,l}$ of power-sum polynomials, and then rotating the results onto the basis of system eigenstates via the eigenvector matrix Eq.~\eqref{eq:app_eigenstate_expansion}.
 This eigenvector matrix thus requires to be computed with high accuracy, which typically requires a much larger number of Monte Carlo realizations than just obtaining the eigenvalues.